aksh0001/AWS-CodeDeploy-Demo/README.md

 `TestApp` (the GitHub Actions CI expects this name) and a Deployment Group called `TestAppDepGrp`.
 In that deployment
 group:
 - Attach the Service Role created from the previous stack creation
-- Choose EC2 as the Environment Configuration
+- Choose EC2 as the Environment Configuration and use the Tag key: `Name` and the Tag value `CodeDeployEC2Stack`
 - Disable load balancing
 - Use an in-place, all-at-once deployment